Create your own messages

 |Subject to 2 minute time limit||No||Yes||A plug-in that implements the main operation for a Custom API is subject to the 2 minute time limit to complete execution.

-A Workflow Custom Action is not technically limited to two minutes.
+A Custom Process Action is not technically limited to two minutes.
 If a step in the Workflow logic contains a custom workflow activity, that part will be limited to two minutes.
 But the entire workflow cannot run indefinitely.
-There are other limitations that will cause long-running Workflow custom actions to fail.
+There are other limitations that will cause long-running Custom Process Actions to fail.
 More information: Watch out for long running actions